cloudmesh-community/book/chapters/preface/contributing-latex.md

 We use a single reference file formated in *bibtex*.
 The file is located in docs/source/refs.bib.
 We use sphinx-bibtex to manage the references in rst pages.
-However, it has the disadvantage that we can only have on refrence section per bib file.
+However, it has the disadvantage that we can only have on reference section per bib file.
 In order to simplify management as we may cite the same references in different files it is not useful to develop a bib file for each rst file.
 Instead we developed the following pragmatic approach.